Emergency advice

 1. Check for breathing

-If you find someone collapsed, make sure it's safe to appraoch, check if they respond by gently shaking their shoulders and asking them loudly are they ok.
-If they don't respond, shout for help and open their airway.
+If you find someone collapsed, make sure it's safe to approach, check if they respond by gently shaking their shoulders and asking them loudly are they ok.
+If they don't respond, shout for help and open their airway by gently tilting the casualty's head back and lifting their chin.
 Look, listen and feel for up to 10 seconds for normal breathing (ignore occasional, irregular gasps - these are common in the early stages of cardiac arrest).

 2. Call help

-If they are not breathing normally, ask a helper to call 999 or 112 for an ambulance while you start chest compressions.
+If they are not breathing normally, ask a helper to call 999 or 112 for an ambulance while you start CPR.
 Ask a helper to find and bring a defibrillator, if available.

 • Ask your helper to put the phone on speaker and hold it out towards you.

-• Do not leave the casualty to look for a defibrillator yourself if there is someone else there send them to get one.
+• Do not leave the casualty to look for a defibrillator yourself.
+If there is someone else with you, send them to get one.
 The 999/112 emergency medical advisor can tell them where the nearest defibrillator is.

-• If you're one your own, use the hands-free speaker on a phone to you can start CPR while speaking to ambulance control.
+• If you're one your own, use the hands-free speaker on a phone so you can start CPR while speaking to ambulance control.

 3. Start CPR

-Start CPR.
-Kneel by the casualty and put the heel of your hand on the middle of their chest.
-Put your other hand on top of the first and if you can, interlock your fingers.
+• Kneel close to the casualty and put the heel of your hand on the middle of their chest.
+Put your other hand on top of your first hand and if you can, interlock your fingers.

 • Listen to instructions from the ambulance controller, who will tell you what to do and help you to push at the right speed.